-* Group students in pairs (by passing out tongue depressor and having them locate their partner) and read story and have students share their thoughts on questions asked. (click here) for questions to ask before, during and after reading)
+* Group students in pairs (by passing out tongue depressor and having them locate their partner) and read story and have students share their thoughts on questions asked (click here) before, during and after reading, plus narrative questions (click for pdf)

 a)Listen to the words I say and tell me if they rhyme: frog – stick / frog – dog.
 Select words from song (five, green, frog, sat, bugs )and rhyming and non-rhyming words